If you’re like most conscious consumers, you read the food labels of products before putting them in your cart.

-By June 18th, 2018 manufacturers can no longer add PHOs to their food (with the exception of a few companies that petitioned for June 18th, 2019).
+By June 18, 2018, manufacturers could no longer add PHOs to their food (except for a few companies that petitioned for June 18, 2019).

 If the product was made before this date, the FDA will allow it to work its way through distribution.
-Therefore, depending on the shelf-life of the food, there could still be some products on the shelf with PHOs.
+Therefore, depending on the shelf life of the food, there could still be some grocery store products with PHOs.

-However, by January 2020 there should no longer be any products containing PHOs, and therefore trans fats, on the shelves[*].
+However, by January 2020, there should no longer be any products containing PHOs, and therefore trans fats, on store shelves[*].

-Again — with the exception of a few companies that petitioned for January 2021.
+Again — this excludes a few companies that petitioned for January 2021.
 Who knew petitioning was so effective?

-Okay, so for the next year or two you still need to keep your eyes open for foods that may contain trans fats.
+Knowing about the ongoing regulations, you still need to keep your eyes open for foods that may contain trans fats.

-Partially hydrogenated oils may be labeled in a few different ways, so when perusing your nutrition labels keep an eye out for:
+Partially hydrogenated oils may be labeled in a few different ways, so when perusing your nutrition labels beware of:

 - Partially Hydrogenated Cottonseed Oil

 - Partially Hydrogenated Soybean Oil

 - Partially Hydrogenated Vegetable Oil